Oracle cards for beginners

 It is larger than the normal guidebooks, both in size and length, almost 200 pages.
 The font is quite small so considering the total amount of explanations, prayers, and exercises it contains I’m sure it equals the size of a full book.

 I’m very used to doing card readings for myself, and for the most part they are always spot on.
-But the first card I pulled from this card was scarily relevant.
+But the first card I pulled from this deck was scarily relevant.
 It was the most significant answer I could have hoped for.
 I have asked other things and it is just spot on.

 Interestingly, I don’t seem to be able to have to choose cards from this deck.
 There is a card (the answer) that always jumps out while shuffling.
 This has happened around 80-90% of the readings I have done.
 It doesn’t happen nearly as often with the other decks.